Earnings Preview: Plains All American Pipeline

-Plains All American Pipeline reports earnings on Wednesday.
+Plains All American Pipeline (NYS: PAA) reports earnings on Monday.
 The midstream company has been pretty busy over the past few months and there should be plenty of material to pour over in the third-quarter release.
 Here are three things to watch for when Plains reports.

 1. Distributable cash flow